WUNDERY/wundery-designer/README.md

 # Designers Guide

-You're a designer and want to publish your design on the WUNDERY platform?
+You're a designer and want to publish your design on the branchbob platform?

-* Contact us (support@wundery.com)
+* Contact us (support@branchbob.com)
 * Get a free sandbox store
 * Build your design
-* Publish on the WUNDERY Platform
+* Publish on the branchbob Platform
 * Earn money

 ## Contents of this guide (work in progress)